-- Improve national policies and regulations to secure large-scale development of renewable energy;
+- Improve national policies and regulations to secure sustained large-scale investment in renewable energy;

 - Identify institutional, economic, and technical solutions for grid integration of renewable power;

-The China Renewable Energy Program aims to encourage large-scale development and utilization of renewable energy in order to drive down costs, speed up commercialization of renewable energy technologies, and put renewable energy on a trajectory toward achieving high market penetration.
+The China Renewable Energy Program aims to encourage large-scale development and utilization of renewable energy in order to drive down costs, speed up commercialization of renewable energy technologies, make renewable energy a mainstream energy source, and put renewable energy on a trajectory toward achieving over 80% market penetration by 2050.

-China is now a world leader in wind power installation and solar photovoltaic (PV) manufacturing, and is fast catching up in solar PV power installation.
+China’s Renewable Energy Law, established in 2005, significantly improved the policy environment for renewable energy development, setting the industry on a path of continuous rapid growth.
+China is now a world leader in both wind power installation and solar photovoltaic power installation.
 China is moving at full speed to achieve its 15 percent non-fossil energy target for 2020.

-However, significant challenges exist for China’s renewable energy to grow into a dominant energy source.
-First, grid integration is now the single largest bottleneck for renewable power development; solving the grid integration problem will require technical upgrades in generation and transmission, transformation of power sector operation rules, and key institutional reforms.
-Second, effective supportive policies, and clear management and grid interconnection rules have yet to be established to spur large-scale development of distributed generation.
+However, significant challenges exist for China’s renewable energy to grow into a mainstream energy source.
+First, grid integration is now the single largest bottleneck for renewable power development; solving the grid integration problem will require improved power sector planning, technological upgrades in generation and transmission infrastructure, transformation of power sector operation and dispatch rules, and power market reforms.
+Second, effective supportive policies and business models, clear and streamlined management procedures, and smart grid technologies have yet to be developed to spur large-scale development of distributed generation.
 Third, the cost of renewable energy is still high and requires a large amount of public subsidy; stronger incentives are needed to drive down costs through technological advances and economies of scale.
 Fourth, China so far does not have a clear national strategy to guide renewable energy development.
 As a result, sectorial policy conflicts and weak policy enforcement are hindering the speed at which renewable energy can replace coal.
 The Renewable Energy Program supports efforts to tackle these issues.